tredontho/purescript-book/text/chapter9.md

 ## Exercises

- 1. (Easy) Write a `concatenateFiles` function which concatenates two text files.
+ 1. (Easy) Write a `concatenateFiles` function that concatenates two text files.

- 1. (Medium) Write a function `concatenateMany` to concatenate multiple text files, given an array of input file names and an output file name. _Hint_: use `traverse`.
+ 1. (Medium) Write a function `concatenateMany` to concatenate multiple text files, given an array of input and output file names. _Hint_: use `traverse`.

  1. (Medium) Write a function `countCharacters :: FilePath -> Aff (Either Error Int)` that returns the number of characters in a file, or an error if one is encountered.

 ## Additional Aff Resources

-If you haven't already taken a look at the [official Aff guide](https://pursuit.purescript.org/packages/purescript-aff/), skim through that now.
+If you haven't already looked at the [official Aff guide](https://pursuit.purescript.org/packages/purescript-aff/), skim through that now.
 It's not a direct prerequisite for completing the remaining exercises in this chapter, but you may find it helpful to lookup some functions on Pursuit.

 You're also welcome to consult these supplemental resources too, but again, the exercises in this chapter don't depend on them: